 # Complex Conjugate

-**The [[complex number]] equal in magnitude but with opposite imaginary sign to another complex number.**
+**The [[complex number]] equal in magnitude but with opposite imaginary sign to a complex number.**

 > [!Example] Complex Conjugate